Children's right to adequate nutrition in New Zealand

 Every child has the right to adequate nutrition under the Universal Declaration of Human Rights.
 In New Zealand, an estimated 100,000 New Zealand children go to school every day without breakfast.
 Article 11 of the International Covenant on Economic, Social and Cultural Rights recognises 'the fundamental right for everyone to be free from hunger’.

 In the Auckland region, there are approximately 43,000 children in decile 1 and 2 state schools.
-Of these 57% are Pacific Islander, 30% are Māori, and 4% are European.
+Of these 57% are Pasifika, 30% are Māori, and 4% are European.
 The remaining 9% are Asian/Middle Eastern and other ethnic groups.
 The Ministry of Health advised the Minister in 2006 that "decile one and two schools draw their students from our most vulnerable communities and cope with multiple issues related to poverty".

 A 2002 Ministry of Health survey found that there is a high percentage of children between the age of 5 to 14 who "sometimes or always ate nothing before school", compared to a New Zealand Health Survey that found around 15% of children leave for school without eating breakfast.
-The Office of the Children's Commissioner released a Framework for Food in Schools Programme stating "Children need to be fed adequately for a range of nutritional, educational and social reasons and should be fed regardless of their parent's income or status.
+The Children's Commissioner released a Framework for Food in Schools Programme stating "Children need to be fed adequately for a range of nutritional, educational and social reasons and should be fed regardless of their parent's income or status.
 To end this, breakfast should be made available to decile 1 and 2 primary, intermediate and primary intermediate combined schools."